MichaelG380/CR-1495_FORTRAN_IV_IBM7094_1970/README.md

 These links are to scanned images of the original printed reports.
 Made available thanks to NASA NTRS plus the University of [University of Illinois Urbana Champaign](https://illinois.edu/) in conjunction with [Google Books](https://books.google.com) and the [Hathi Trust Digital Library](https://www.hathitrust.org/).

-This project revists the program code I had access to in 1975-6 when I worked to port it onto an [Elliott/ICL 4120](https://www.ithistory.org/db/hardware/elliott-brothers-london-ltd/elliott-4120) computer it's also a good example of theory with program documentation.
+This project revists the program code I had access to in 1975-6 when I worked to port it onto an [Elliott/ICL 4120](https://www.ithistory.org/db/hardware/elliott-brothers-london-ltd/elliott-4120) computer.

+I have returned to these reposts and the FORTRAN program because I find it to be a a good example of theory combined with program documentation plus, the relatively short itterative program provides a good benchmark.